suprachakra/Airline-Revenue-Optimization-System/business_strategy/01_Executive_Summary.md

 ## Strategic Impact:
-IAROS is not a single monolithic project—it’s a portfolio of interdependent, specialized modules that together drive revenue uplift, reduce manual interventions, and enhance customer experience.
+IAROS is not a single monolithic project—it's a portfolio of interdependent, specialized modules that together drive revenue uplift, reduce manual interventions, and enhance customer experience.
 With a scalable, cloud‑native architecture and robust risk mitigation at every level, IAROS sets a new standard for airline revenue optimization.